waddason/Hickathon5/README.md

 ## Pre-hickathon Data Science courses
 The pre-h!ckathon phase includes **three Data Science courses** on Feature Engineering, Machine Learning, Deep Learning & Explainability created by the Hi!
 PARIS Engineering Team.

-This repository contains notebooks and resources for the three technical courses in the `courses/` folder.
+This repository contains notebooks and resources for the three technical courses.
+You can find them in the `courses/` folder.